 Sittingbourne and Kemsley are both famous for the paper production and while the mill at Sittingbourne has recently closed, that at Kemsley continues to flourish.

 Close to Sittingbourne station is the Sittingbourne & Kemsley Light Railway, a preserved 2ft 6" steam railway that used to connect the mills at the two communities to Ridham Dock on the Swale Estuary.
-There is unlikely to be a service operated during 2010.
-Check out the latest news by visiting the S&KL website at www.sklr.net.
+There has only been a limited service operating from Kemsley Down during 2010 and 2011, but the line will be fully reopened for the 2012 season.
+Sittingbourne Viaducr Station will reopen on Friday April 6th.
+Check out the latest news and the 2012 timetable by visiting the S&KL website at www.sklr.net.

 The line passes through a mix of residential, industrial and salt marsh landscapes before reaching the historic town of Queenborough, once site of a royal castle and ferry services to Holland.
 The line terminates at Sheerness-on-Sea, once a naval dockyard and now home to a busy commercial port.
 Sheerness has also been a favourite destination for holidaymakers from London who could easily reach the Isle of Sheppey by train.
 Click here for the current timetable.